-SNAANA’s Babchi Oil is extracted from the Fabaceae tree (legume family) through cold-pressed method.
+SNAANA’s Pure Babchi Oil (Bakuchi Oil) is extracted from the Fabaceae tree (legume family) through cold-pressed method.
 Babchi Oil (also called Bakuchi Oil in Sanskrit) is the Indian name for Psoralea Oil.
 Babchi is honoured as ‘Kustanashini’ in Ayurveda, meaning ‘leprosy destroyer’.
 As the most trusted Ayurvedic herb for blood purification and skin health, this oil is best used to cure skin disorders and infections.
 Some of its major properties include astringent, anti-bacterial, anthelmintic, anti-depressant and anti-microbial.

 Babchi Oil has the major chemical constituents, such as bakuchiol, psoralen, linalool, limonene, α-elemene, angelicin, bavachalcone, isopsoralen, corylifol, 6-prenylnaringenin, corylin, isobavachalcone, corylifolin, psoralidin, bavachromanol, methyl 4-hydroxybenzoate and neobavaisoflavone.

 Ingredient – Cold pressed Babchi seed Oil only.

 It is very potent oil.
 Dilute the oil in carrier oil and apply.
 Dilute in the ratio of 1:10 initially to start with.
 Or use under the guidance of a practitioner.
 Choose carrier oil that suits your skin & scalp tone for it to work best.

 Although Babchi Oil has its uses in various health and skin care, there are, however, certain precautions which cannot be ignored.